PrinceOfPuppers/degooged-tube/README.md

 # ABOUT
 Allows for youtube to be used from a terminal with no ads, without an account account, and while maintaining subbox functionality.

-Can be embedded into other projects using the api in `degooged_tube/ytApiHacking/__init__.py`
+Can be embedded into other projects using the API in `degooged_tube/ytApiHacking/__init__.py`

-All youtube api scraping is done internally, with the exception of getting the streaming link for videos, which is done with `yt-dlp`
+All youtube API scraping is done internally, with the exception of getting the streaming link for videos, which is done with `yt-dlp`